MichelleHaase/CS50p_x/notes_CS50x.md

 * CS50 cloud version of VSCode also has a Debugger "debug50 ./Filename" a breakpoint must be set (red dot right beside the line number )
 ## Arrays
+* type name[size];
+* type name[] = {1, 2, 3} // sets size to number of inputs
+* you cant assign one array to another, loop over each element instead
+* arrays are not passed by Value(copied) like other vars, they are passed by reference so a function call changes the actual array without a return value
 ```{c}
 int scores[3];
 scores[0] = 72;